brendenpalmer/map-polyfill/README.md

 # Map Polyfill

 * A minimal Map polyfill written in TypeScript, unit tested using Jasmine and Karma.
-* The polyfill is full featured when comparing to the native implementation of Map.
-Most native operations complete with an asymptotic time complexity of O(1).
+* The polyfill is (mostly) full featured when comparing to the native implementation of Map.
-* Built file size is 2 KB minified.
+* Built file size is 3 KB minified.

 ## Installation